kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		2. The thread is waiting for some more data: think about a thread is doing some input, output, reading or writing data to disk or to a network, we know that reading/writing to disk is a slow process, if CPU is very fast, it may pause the thread waiting for the data to be available
 		3. The thread is waiting for another thread to do something: like to release a resource
 #### Race Condition
-- creating a thread is about doing several things at the same time.
+- We know that creating a thread is about doing several things at the same time, accessing data concurrently may lead to issues!
+For example, two different threads might be reading the same variable, the same field that defined in a Java class or the same array
+- A race condition occurs w
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4MTE3NzM1MiwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMjkwMTYzMDQxLC0yMDg4NzQ2NjEyXX0=
 -->